AlexOla-NG/Projects/ecommerce-product-page/README-template.md

 ```

 ### Continued development
 I would like to do more things with css.
-This project really challenged my understanding of how css works.
-Particularly the display attribute.
-I mostly used flex for this project
+This project really challenged my understanding of how some concepts in css work: the display property, responsive typography.

 I need to understand responsiveness better.
-I think I need to work on making all my content resize responsively to different viewports.
+I think the next milestone for me will be to make content resize responsively on different viewports.

 ### Useful resources